sdil/personal-blog/content/learning/index.md

 I'm working as a full-time SWE

 - *Learned RabbitMQ.
 Learned the basic of message brokering & how asynchronous, microservice system works.
-It changes my views on how scalable system are built.
+It radically changed my views on how scalable system are built.
 - Learned DevOps tools like Puppet, Grafana, Netdata, etc.
 - Other techs I learned: InfluxDB, Nginx Lua, etc.